By Molly Patrick

 I was tempted to tell her that I thought Anthony Bourdain was an extraordinary writer, totally entertaining, and brutally honest in the best of ways.
 Yes, the man eats a shit ton of meat, and yes, he swears even more than me, and yes, he drinks like a goddamn Blue Whale.

 Anthony Bourdain does all of these things, but yet I’ve read every book he’s ever written, I watch all of his shows, and I would most likely make out with the guy (and he’s old enough to be my dad, so not only is that gross, but it also speaks volumes about how much I like him).

-He’s also known to make fun of vegans from time to time, but let’s face it, vegans can sometimes be annoying, so I get it.
+He’s also known to talk a ton of shit about vegans, but let’s face it, vegans can be annoying.

 I knew this wouldn’t go over well with the vegan author, so I skipped it.

 But in that moment, it hit me like a big ass block of tempeh.